zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

 15.  **Comparative Advantage**: The ability of a person or firm to produce a good or service at a lower opportunity cost than another person or firm.

 16. **Trade**: The exchange of goods and services between countries or individuals.
+### Trade
+* Trade makes people better off when preferences differ
+* Trade increases productivity through specialization and the division of knowledge
+* Trade increases productivity through specialization according to comparative advantage

 17.  **Absolute Advantage**: The ability of a person or firm to produce a good or service more efficiently than another person or firm.